LaurePiechaczyk/project2_code_institute/README.md

 <summary>Open the Table of Contents here</summary>
 </details>

+To do:
+Bias with the distribution of the questions and cards memo if a verb is twice in the list?

 # About the project
 In order to practice, develop and demonstrate my HTML, CSS and particurlarly js skills, I created the responsive website German verbs with Prepositions.
 German verbs with Prepositions is website with games to learn the German verbs with Prepositions
 I have chosen this theme because I am myself learning german and visual assotiotion to learn works well with me.